 The coffee set up and clean up are also the responsibility of the people providing food.
 Hopefully, others will pitch in to help clean upon the completion of coffee hour.

-If you need to switch with someone on the date you are assigned, please notify Judy or Peter of the change.
+If you need to switch with someone on the date you are assigned, please notify Peter Franceschetti of the change.

 Birthdays: (04) Michael Brant, Sr.; (07) Betty Schoen-Rene; (11) Sheila France & Connie Snyder; (13) Ernst Schoen-Rene; (19) Meghan Brant.